 A paperless office may be the dream for the future, but businesses will always need printed products and collateral at some point.

-But who does do the job, and how much do they actually know?
+do the job, and how much do they actually know?

 The responsibilities for print management too often lie with admin assistants or marketing managers — so someone who is unfamiliar with printing, and has 100 other things to do.